 That story isn't his.
 An intersecting life, another he knows well.
 A raven-haired girl?
 No girl, only golden.
 It belongs to someone else.

 What was he looking for again?
 Never mind, he can't seem to remember…

-'There's nothing you can do to change anything.
-You guys were lucky to get out alive and well.
+"There's nothing you can do to change anything.
+You guys were lucky to even get out alive.
 Others…were not so lucky.
 Look, go get some rest.
-You look terrible.'
+You look terrible."